The 14 Coolest Things Invented by Kids

 One of the very youngest inventors was Robert Patch, who was granted the patent for the toy truck when he was just six years old, back in 1963.
 He built his prototype out of bottle caps and cardboard, and his invention was meant to be taken apart and refashioned into different types of trucks—like a very early Transformer.

 The Man of Steel was first imagined by a pair of 17-year-olds, Jerry Siegel and Joe Shuster, in 1933 and made his first appearance in comics in 1938.
 Some comic book historians believe the origin of the idea came from the death of Siegel’s father Mitchell in an armed robbery at his store.
-Find out the most famous invention from your state.

 Like many amazing inventions, Popsicles were created by mistake.
 Eleven-year-old Frank Epperson accidentally left a cup filled with soda powder, water, and a stirring stick on his porch overnight, where it froze—and the delicious dessert was born.
 Nearly 20 years after his accidental discovery in 1905, he started selling his sweet treats.
 Now, we eat nearly 2 billion every year.
 Here are more foods that were invented by accident.